To Prove Four Color Theorem

-In this part, we prove Theorem~\ref{wing-1} to show an outerplanar graph is a wing-1 graph.
 Note that a cut set containing more than one vertex implies none of these vertices is a cut vertex.
-At first we give some preliminary results. \begin{lemma} In an outerplanar graph, if there is a $K_{2,2}$ minor on $4$ vertices, then its upper-vertices or lower-vertices form a cut set. \end{lemma} \begin{proof} Assume there is a $K_{2,2}$ minor on $U=\{u_1,u_2,u_3,u_4\}$, and no harm to say $\{u_1,u_2\}$ are upper-vertices and $\{u_3,u_4\}$ lower-vertices.
+Below we give some preliminary results. \begin{lemma} In an outerplanar graph, if there is a $K_{2,2}$ minor on $4$ vertices, then its upper-vertices or lower-vertices form a cut set. \end{lemma} \begin{proof} Assume there is a $K_{2,2}$ minor on $U=\{u_1,u_2,u_3,u_4\}$, and no harm to say $\{u_1,u_2\}$ are upper-vertices and $\{u_3,u_4\}$ lower-vertices.
 If $\{u_1,u_2\}$ is not a cut set, then there is a path $P_{3,4}$ between $u_3$ and $u_4$ without passing through $\{u_1,u_2\}$.
 So $P_{3,4}$ has two cases: \begin{enumerate} \item {$P_{3,4}=e(u_3,u_4)$:} if $\{u_3,u_4\}$ is not a cut set, then there is a path $P_{1,2}$ between $u_1$ and $u_2$ without passing through $\{u_3,u_4\}$.
-So on $U$ there is a $K_4$ minor which contradicts with criterion of outerplanar graph. \item {$P_{3,4}\not =e(u_3,u_4)$:} assume there is $u\not\in U$ on path $P_{3,4}$, then on $U\cup \{u\}$ there is a $K_{2,3}$ minor which contradicts with criterion of outerplanar graph. \end{enumerate} \end{proof}
+So on $U$ there is a $K_4$ minor which contradicts with criterion of outerplanar graph. \item {$P_{3,4}\not =e(u_3,u_4)$:} assume there is $u\not\in U$ on path $P_{3,4}$, then on $U\cup \{u\}$ there is a $K_{2,3}$ minor which contradicts with criterion of outerplanar graph. \end{enumerate}